 Aside from the host computer's details, this page at first appears empty, as an app needs to be directed to a console before information will be outputted to it.
 This can only be done in an AppStudio app that has logging enabled.

-For in-development or enterprise apps, Player has built-in compatibility with the console.
-To enable logging in Player, open the side menu and press the Connect remote console option.
+For in-development or enterprise apps, AppStudio Player has built-in compatibility with the console.
+To enable logging in the player, open the side menu and press the Connect remote console option.
 Click the Enable Logging toggle key to display the options for the logging mode.
 You must then choose from three different methods to connect to your device.

 - Connect via network allows you to choose a currently running AppStudio console on your network to complete the connection.

 - Enter IP Address opens a new page where you manually enter the IP address and port; for example, syslog://10.112.25.174:514.
 Press Next to connect to the console.